jayvatti/MLNotebookArchives/README.md

         - Implementation with Sci-kit Learn library.
         - Another version without any libraries.
         - Plots of cost functions for learning rate selection.
+        - Bonus: A sketched line of best fit!

 2. [`multipleFeatureLinearRegression.ipynb`](multipleFeatureLinearRegression.ipynb)
     - Description: